Shivamkakde22/AI-CHATBOT/README.md

 # AI-CHATBOT
-AI Chatbot using Python Flask, PostgreSQL, and Anthropic API
+AI Chatbot using Python, Flask, PostgreSQL, and Anthropic API